mikep79/solo-project/README.md

 10-18 Wed       DONE!

 Plan out POST req (sending filter data, retrieving data - use /events route) for filtering data for Find Event page.
 Plan out how icons will push items into tag arrays and test.
 Research: look for some sample icons.
-10-19 Thurs
+10-19 Thurs     DONE!

-Finish gathering icons.
-Create Find Event page and work out POST req for filtered data.
 Research: using Angular-style popups for selections on Create Event page instead of form.
 Create My Events page.
 Connect to new /myEvents route : POST req to grab all events, PUT req to select and delete an event.
-10-20 Fri
+10-20 Fri       DONE!

+Finish gathering icons.
+Create Find Event page and work out POST req for filtered data.
 Plan out styling elements.
 Preliminary logo design.
 Talk to Amber about accessibility needs, discuss icon usage.
 Secure icons for use.
-10-21 Saturday
+Build My Events page, delete and display functionality.

-10-22 Sunday
+10-21 Saturday, Sunday

 Add basic styling.
 Finish logo.
-Build My Events page and POST req for logic.
 10-23 Mon

 Refine styling and practice deploying to Heroku with database.
 Bug fixes.